KRR-Oxford/DeepOnto/docs/bio-ml.md

             We also accept a result file without scores and in that case we assume the list of `tgt_cand_iri` has been sorted in descending order.

-Note that each OM pair is accompanied with an unsupervised and an semi-supervised setting and thus separate sets of result files should be submitted.
+Note that each OM pair is accompanied with an unsupervised and a semi-supervised setting and thus separate sets of result files should be submitted.
 Moreover, for subsumption matching, only the ranking result file in (2) is required.

-For the **Bio-LLM sub-track**, we expect one result file (similar to (2) but requiring a list of **triples**) for one task:
+For the **Bio-LLM sub-track**, we expect one result file (similar to (2) but requiring a list of **triples**) for the task:

 - **(3)**  A scored or ranked candidate mapping file named `biollm_results.tsv` in the same format as the test candidate mapping file (i.e., `task_name/test.cands.tsv`).